D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ## RigActionPlan <!-- NOUN -->
 - Display name: Rig Action Plan
 - Parent class: [Plan](#Plan)
+- Description:
+A rig action plan is a set of steps and rules that shall be conducted to fulfil a particulat activity when constructing a well.
 - Definition set: ContextualData
 - Examples:
 ``` dwis rigActionPlan_0